directus/directus/docs/user-guide/user-management/users.md

 1. Navigate to **Settings > Settings**.
 2. Enable User Registration.
 3. Select a role for new users who register through this interface.
-Note: the admin role is not shown.
+Note: only non-admin roles can be selected.
 4. Optionally, enable email verification and create an email address filter.

 ## Invite a User